Two women looking down at a cellphone.

 • Voter registration information

-Some third-party data brokers serve as information resellers by collecting consumer data from other companies, then selling it to individuals or companies that want to use it for various purposes, like a marketing agency using the info to create a targeted ad based on your purchase history.
+Some data broker companies serve as information resellers by collecting consumer data from one company and then selling it to another company or individual.
 For example, some agencies may collect info using posts on your social media account, “likes” or interactions with related posts, or track websites you visit, online gaming activity, online quizzes, mobile apps, and other social activity.
-This user data could be used for targeted advertising.
+This user data helps advertisers target their ads to your interests.

 Did you know?